LIPS-scheme/lips/README.md

 ## Limitations
 Because LIPS is tree walking interpreter sometimes it may be slow.
 Especially if you want to process long arrays and use callback function.
-If the array is quite large each pice of code inside the callback may slow down the processing.
+If the array is quite large each piece of code inside the callback may slow down the processing.
 For example see:

 script [reference.scm](https://github.com/jcubic/lips/blob/master/scripts/reference.scm)